 Other project-related tasks to be assigned

-This is a 2 year term position with the possibility of extension based on funding.
+This position is a two-year term position with a high possibility of renewal.

 We regret that the Harvard Graduate School of Education does not provide Visa sponsorship.